aizenova-ai/Aizenova.Trinity/learnings/learnings-2025-12-27.md

 ---

-*"If everything is blue, nothing is important."* — Nova 💫
+*"If everything is blue, nothing is important."* — Pixel 💫

 ---